shadibdair/terraform-code/README.md

     - Github
 ---

-- The infrastructure might composing all of these different resources.
+- :cloud_with_lightning_and_rain:The infrastructure might composing all of these different resources.
     > So I might have some set of my infrastructure that is:

     - **IaaS - Infrastructure As A Service**